thoughtbot/apprenticeship/onboarding-packet.md

 Technical interviews will run the gamut from very esoteric to very specific.
 You should be prepared for all of it.

+Thoughtbot developers are available to do mock technical interviews with you.
+Ask your mentor to set this up.

 Some general guidelines:
 * Show up 15 minutes early for the interview.
 If you show up late without an extraordinary reason, you are wasting their time and should expect to get sent home.
 * Clean it up.
 The classic image of the developer has them wearing T-shirts and jeans on a scooter, but if you put on a shirt and maybe a jacket, it shows you care what the interviewee thinks of you.
 * You should care about specific choices and demonstrate reasoning to support them
 * Conversely, you should also be flexible and open minded when considering other's opinions, not combatative or dogmatic.
 * Say so if you don't know the answer, but then try to reason through an answer *out loud* or discuss where you would find an answer.
 * You should research the company and your interviewer deeply.
 Know their online presence, read through their public code, and read up on their tweets.
 Bring any of this up in conversation casually wherever appropriate.
 Don't force it and be a weirdo.
 * Prepare some good questions for when they ask you for them.
 Good questions are not generic or open-ended, demonstrate critical thinking about something they do, understanding of their product/competitors, or are otherwise thoughtful.

 Some questions to expect during a developer interview:
 * What's your favorite gem?